Mongolian People's Party: Name restoration

 The restoration of the party name to the Mongolian People's Party had been at the core of discussions among party members and at party congresses since 1990.
-In November 2010, it was extensively deliberated at all party levels, resulting on 81.3 percent of the membership supporting the restoration of the Mongolian People's Party name and 10.7 percent of the membership wanting to deliberate the matter during the 26th party congress.
-The decision to restore the party's original name was approved by 99.3 percent of the delegates to the 26th party congress.
-At the congress, the party described its political ideology as shifting from democratic socialism to social democracy.
+In November 2010, it was extensively deliberated at all party levels, resulting on 81.3 percent of the membership supporting the restoration of the Mongolian People's Party name and 10.7 percent of the membership wanting to deliberate the matter during the 26th Party Congress.
+The decision to restore the party's original name was approved by 99.3 percent of the delegates to the 26th Party Congress.
+At the congress, the party shifted from democratic socialism to social democracy.

-After the MPRP restored its original name, former Mongolian president and MPRP chairman Nambaryn Enkhbayar founded a new political party in 2010.
+After the MPRP restored its original name, former president and MPRP chairman Nambaryn Enkhbayar founded a new political party in 2010.
 Enkhbayar received permission to use the name Mongolian People's Revolutionary Party for his new party from the Supreme Court of Mongolia on 24 June 2011.

-In the 2009 Mongolian presidential election, Democratic Party candidate Tsakhiagiin Elbegdorj defeated MPRP candidate and incumbent president Nambaryn Enkhbayar.
-In January 2012, the Democratic Party decided to leave the coalition government before the June parliamentary elections.
+In the 2009 presidential election, Democratic Party candidate Elbegdorj defeated the MPRP candidate and incumbent president Enkhbayar.
+In January 2012, the Democratic Party decided to leave the coalition government before the June elections.
 In the 2012 parliamentary elections, the Democratic Party defeated the MPP; the MPP became the opposition, with 26 seats in parliament.
 In the 2012 local elections in Ulaanbaatar, the provinces and districts, the MPP was defeated for the first time in Mongolia's history.
-In the 2013 Mongolian presidential election, the Democratic Party candidate and incumbent president Tsakhiagiin Elbegdorj again defeated the MPP candidate.
+In the 2013 presidential election, the Democratic Party candidate and incumbent president Elbegdorj again defeated the MPP candidate.

 The MPP returned to power in 2016, winning an 85-percent majority of parliamentary seats.
-Prime Minister Chimed Saikhanbileg and parliament chairman Zandaakhuu Enkhbold were defeated, with the MPP's Jargaltulga Erdenebat elected to succeed Saikhanbileg.
+Prime Minister Chimediin Saikhanbileg and parliament chairman Zandaakhuugiin Enkhbold were defeated, with the MPP's Jargaltulgyn Erdenebat elected to succeed Saikhanbileg.

 Victories in the 2020s

 The MPP won a landslide victory in the 2020 parliamentary election.
 The party's election platform had six chapters and addresses population income, economic policy, governance, green development policy, Ulaanbaatar city development, and regional development policy.
 The election result marked the first time a single party has retained an absolute majority in consecutive elections.
 Previously the Mongolian People's Party and the Democratic Party had taken turns wielding a majority in the State Great Khural or were compelled to form coalition governments.

-In June 2021, former prime minister Ukhnaa Khurelsukh of the MPP became the country's sixth democratically elected president after winning the presidential election, further consolidating the party's power in the Mongolian government.
+In June 2021, former prime minister Ukhnaagiin Khurelsukh of the MPP became the country's sixth democratically elected president after winning the 2021 presidential election, further consolidating the party's power in the Mongolian government.

 The party retained its absolute majority (although much reduced) in the 2024 parliamentary election.